Sporanox Oral Solution

 SPORANOX® Oral Solution as treatment for oropharyngeal and/or esophageal candidiasis was not investigated in severely neutropenic patients.
 Due to its pharmacokinetic properties, SPORANOX® Oral Solution is not recommended for initiation of treatment in patients at immediate risk of systemic candidiasis.

 Rare cases of serious hepatotoxicity have been observed with SPORANOX® treatment, including some cases within the first week.
-In patients with elevated or abnormal liver enzymes or active liver disease, or who have experienced liver toxicity with other drugs, treatment with SPORANOX®is strongly discouraged unless there is a serious or life-threatening situation where the expected benefit exceeds the risk.
-Liver function monitoring should be done in patients with pre-existing hepatic function abnormalities or those who have experienced liver toxicity with other medications and should be considered in all patients receiving SPORANOX®.
+It is recommended that liver function monitoring be considered in all patients receiving SPORANOX®.
 Treatment should be stopped immediately and liver function testing should be conducted in patients who develop signs and symptoms suggestive of liver dysfunction.

 Transient or permanent hearing loss has been reported in patients receiving treatment with itraconazole.
-Several of these reports included concurrent administration of quinidine which is contraindicated (see BOX WARNING: Drug Interactions, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: DRUG INTERACTIONS).
+Several of these reports included concurrent administration of quinidine which is contraindicated (see BOXED WARNING: DRUG INTERACTIONS, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: DRUG INTERACTIONS).
 The hearing loss usually resolves when treatment is stopped, but can persist in some patients.

 Itraconazole showed no evidence of carcinogenicity potential in mice treated orally for 23 months at dosage levels up to 80 mg/kg/day (approximately 10x the maximum recommended human dose [MRHD]).
 Male rats treated with 25 mg/kg/day (3.1x MRHD) had a slightly increased incidence of soft tissue sarcoma.
 These sarcomas may have been a consequence of hypercholesterolemia, which is a response of rats, but not dogs or humans, to chronic itraconazole administration.
 Female rats treated with 50 mg/kg/day (6.25x MRHD) had an increased incidence of squamous cell carcinoma of the lung (2/50) as compared to the untreated group.
 Although the occurrence of squamous cell carcinoma in the lung is extremely uncommon in untreated rats, the increase in this study was not statistically significant.